 The answer is not to stop traveling, or to avoid huge swaths of the globe out of a misperception that your risk is greater there than anyplace else.
 The answer is to keep traveling, to make friends around the world, and to be a thoughtful ambassador for your country.
-(And to be as prepared for an emergency as possible.)

 Of course, while your head may agree with me, your gut may be apprehensive.
 You may be making travel plans—or trying to—and you can’t help but wonder: If I go, what is the risk that I will get caught in a terror incident?
 How do I minimize that risk?
 If I can’t minimize it, how do I get over my fear?